mozilla-lockwise/lockbox-extension/docs/metrics.md

 For our purposes, we will use the `extra` field for a few purposes:

-- To log the FxA user id of the client logging the event (e.g. `"fxauid": uid`)
 - To log the UUID of the item that has been added or changed (e.g. `"item_id": UUID`)
 - To log the fields that are modified when an item is updated in the datastore (e.g. `"fields": "password,notes"`  (because the value has to be a string we will have to concat the fields that were updated somehow)